-It’s no secret that many people look forward to this day as a way of having a good time.
+It’s no secret that many people look forward to this day to have a good time.
 Some major cities even have festivals, complete with parades.
-These celebrations have become so big, that most of them even have a dedicated web site.
-Here are just a few examples of how some cities around the country celebrate St. Patrick’s Day.
+These celebrations have become so big that most even have a dedicated website.
+Here are just a few examples of how some cities nationwide celebrate St. Patrick’s Day.

-- In San Francisco for example, this year they will celebrate with their 166th Annual St. Patrick’s Day Parade.
-The celebration will include a full day festival at their City Hall and include live performances and entertainment, arts and crafts exhibitors, food and beverage concessions, children’s rides and inflatables, and non-profits booths representing the Irish community.
+- In San Francisco, for example, this year, they will celebrate with their 166th Annual St. Patrick’s Day Parade.
+The celebration will include a full-day festival at their City Hall and include live performances and entertainment, arts and crafts exhibitors, food and beverage concessions, children’s rides and inflatables, and non-profit booths representing the Irish community.

 - In Atlanta, they’re annual parade has been running since 1858, which makes it Atlanta’s longest-running event.
-The parade boasts that it contains 749 dancers, 2,341 participants and 80,000 spectators.
-That’s one serious parade.
+The parade boasts 749 dancers, 2,341 participants, and 80,000 spectators.
+That’s one solemn parade.

-- St. Louis might just have the best celebration of all.
-The festivities there aren’t just a one day event.
-The celebration is spread out over an entire weekend with 3 different events; a formal dinner at the Hilton, a 5-mile run AND a parade!
+- St. Louis might have the best celebration of all.
+The festivities there aren’t just a one-day event.
+The celebration is spread out over an entire weekend with 3 different events; a formal dinner at the Hilton, a 5-mile run, AND a parade!
 Wow, that’s what I call a St. Patrick’s Day celebration.

-- Of all the cities that celebrate St. Patrick’s Day, one city makes truly the biggest mark of all.
+- Of all the cities that celebrate St. Patrick’s Day, one city truly makes the most significant mark of all.
 Every year, the city of Chicago actually dyes the Chicago River green.
 (See picture below).

-Here at Adopt A Highway®, we live out our Irish heritage vicariously through one of our Massachusetts sponsors.
-Waxy’s, Modern Irish Bar, a place for kitchen fresh food, crafted cocktails and of course, Irish Beer.
+Here at Adopt A Highway®, we vicariously live out our Irish heritage through one of our Massachusetts sponsors.
+Waxy’s, Modern Irish Bar, is a place for kitchen fresh food, crafted cocktails, and of course, Irish Beer.
 And according to them, when you walk in the door, you should be prepared to chat because that’s what they love. ” Where are you from?
 What do you do?
 Have you ever been to Ireland?”
-And you can also be sure of one thing, a warm welcome, a unique experience and lots of fun.
-They have several locations across the country including 6 in Massachusetts, stop by if you’re in the area.
+And you can also be sure of one thing, a warm welcome, a unique experience, and lots of fun.
+They have several locations nationwide, including 6 in Massachusetts; stop by if you’re in the area.

-While many other cities have similar events, celebrating St. Patrick’s Day roots date back to the 5th century when a sixteen year old boy named Patrick, was kidnapped by Irish raiders and taken as a slave to Gaelic Ireland.
-He spent six years there working as a shepherd and that during this time he “found God”.
+While many other cities have similar events, celebrating St. Patrick’s Day roots date back to the 5th century when a sixteen-year-old boy named Patrick was kidnapped by Irish raiders and taken as a slave to Gaelic Ireland.
+He spent six years there working as a shepherd, and during this time, he “found God”.
 After making his way home, Patrick went on to become a priest.
 Tradition holds that he died on March 17th and was buried at Downpatrick.
-Over the following centuries, many legends grew up around Patrick and he became Ireland’s foremost saint.
+Over the following centuries, many legends grew up around Patrick, and he became Ireland’s foremost saint.

-In some parts of the world, Saint Patrick’s Day is actually a public holiday including the Republic of Ireland, Northern Ireland, the Canadian province of Newfoundland and Labrador, and the British Overseas Territory of Montserrat.
+Saint Patrick’s Day is a public holiday in some parts of the world, including the Republic of Ireland, Northern Ireland, the Canadian province of Newfoundland and Labrador, and the British Overseas Territory of Montserrat.